singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 ---
 ```

 It's pretty self explanatory, as we've defined ourselves what YAML frontmatter makes sense through our implementation of Metalsmith.
-It's pretty much the same as the YAML we put with our about page, except for the added date.
+It's pretty much the same as the YAML we put with our about page, except for the added date and the permalink setting to false.

 #### 14. Create Articles Content Page
 We also need a page which can show our articles sorted by date in reverse.